 Learn How to Prepare a Gantt Chart for a Project

-A Gantt chart is a bar chart used to illustrate a project schedule, that includes some milestones and it is not as detailed as a full CPM.
-It normally includes start/end dates of activities and a summary of activities of a project but not as complex and without the ability to include resources or materials.
+A Gantt chart is a bar chart used to illustrate a project schedule, that includes some milestones and it is not as detailed as a full critical path method (CPM).
+It normally includes start and end dates of activities and a summary of activities of a project but not as complex and without the ability to include resources or materials.

 The activities are pulled from what is usually called the work breakdown structure (WBS) of a specific construction project.
 Gantt charts serve as an excellent tool to show updated schedule status using actual complete shadings and vertical lines representing the actual date.

 Gantt charts sometimes are prepared to show precedence activities and following activities and their relationships and it is the simplest form of a project schedule.
 A Gantt chart is the right tool if you are looking to provide an overall summary of the project schedule without major details.

 Gantt Chart Advantages

 Although simple in its composition, a Gantt chart offers the following advantages:

 - Gantt charts can be used to represent the phases and activities of a project in a very simplistic visualization.

 - It can be useful to indicate the critical points on the chart with bold or colored outlines of the bars.